Brisbane Metro vehicle

 HESS and its project partners will deliver a zero tailpipe emission, battery electric fleet of vehicles with state of-the-art, flash charging infrastructure.

 Council has released a new video of the state-of-the-art electric Metro vehicle, showing the vehicle design and key features.
-You can also view this video on Council’s YouTube channel.
-Read the video transcript.

 The Metro vehicles will be an Australian-first, using tried and tested European technology that will help future-proof Brisbane’s public transport network.
 Each vehicle will be 24.4 metres in length and 2.55 metres wide, with the capacity to carry 150 passengers in comfort and 180 passengers in event mode.